Find out when you can apply for Spanish citizenship or permanent residency, and what conditions and paperwork you need to qualify.

 - Medical certificate (certificado medico), if not already supplied;

 - Proof that health assistance is guaranteed during your residence in Spain;

-When you have this permit, you can work freely and enjoy social services and benefits in Spain.
-You can generally move between other EU member states for up to three months, and longer for certain purposes if you’re granted a permit to do so.
+When you have the permit, you can work freely and enjoy social services and benefits in Spain.
+You can generally move between other EU member states for up to three months.
+This may be longer if it is for certain purposes and you are granted a permit to do so.

-If you hold a Blue Card from another EU-member state, and have lived elsewhere in the EU for the same period, this also permits you to long-term residence in Spain as long as you have lived for two years in Spain beforehand.
+If you hold a Blue Card from another EU-member state, and have lived elsewhere in the EU for the same period, this also grants you long-term residence in Spain.
+However, you must have lived in the country for two years beforehand.

-If you hold an EU long-term residence permit granted by another EU member state and want to stay on in Spain, you will have to relinquish your long-term residence status in the other country and apply for an EU long-term residence permit from the Foreigner’s Office (Oficina de Extranjeros) in Spain.
+If you hold an EU long-term residence permit granted by another EU member state and want to stay on in Spain, you will have to relinquish your long-term residence status in the other country.
+You will also need to apply for an EU long-term residence permit from the Foreigner’s Office (Oficina de Extranjeros) in Spain.

 You can apply for Spanish nationality after 10 years of residence in Spain.
 You can also acquire Spanish nationality through marriage or birth, even if you or your Spanish parents were born outside Spain.

-You will also be required to prove you are a ‘good citizen’ – financially stable with no criminal record – and be deemed by the authorities to have a ‘sufficient’ degree of integration into Spanish society, for example, being able to speak Spanish and taking part in social activities that are part of the Spanish way of life.
+All applicants are required to prove that they are a ‘good citizen’.
+This means that you must be financially stable and have no criminal record.
+In addition, you will need to be deemed by the authorities to have a ‘sufficient’ degree of integration into Spanish society.
+For example, you can speak Spanish and you take part in social activities that are part of the Spanish way of life.

 You have to apply at the Civil Registry where you live in Spain.
-You will need to take along the required supporting documents for your Spanish citizenship application (listed here) plus a completed Spanish citizenship application form.
+You will need to take along the required supporting documents for your Spanish citizenship application, plus a completed Spanish citizenship application form.

 Exemptions to the 10-year rules